kittykatattack/sound.js/README.md

 }
 ```
 The "sawtooth" waveform setting gives the sound a biting harshness.
-The `pitchBendAmount` is 1200, which means the sound's pitch drops a
+The `pitchBendAmount` is 1200, which means the sound's pitch drops
-full octave from start to finish.
+1200 Hz. from start to finish.
 That makes it sound like every laser
 from every science fiction movie you've ever seen.
 The `dissonance` value of 25 means that
 two extra overtones are added to the sound, 25 Hz above and below the
 main frequency.
-Those extra overtones add an edgy richness.
+Those extra overtones add an edgy complexity to the
+tone.

 Because the `soundEffect` function is wrapped in a custom `shootSound`
 function, you can play the effect at any time in your application code